 You can use super glue to repair post earrings.
-However, I rarely use super glue because it dries really fast, which does not give you time to make adjustments to where the posts are positioned.
+Super glue dries really fast which means you won't have much time to make adjustments to where the posts are positioned.
 I always get super glue on my hands and it stays stuck on your skin for days.
 Super glue holds really well but it's got too many issues for sure.

 How to prevent earrings from falling apart

-You can prevent your craft fair earrings from falling apart by reinforcing them with E6000 or Aleene's Ultimate for a stronger hold.
-Carefully peel the post away from the earring, peel away the glue residue, and then reattach the post to the earring with E6000.
+You can prevent craft fair earrings from falling apart by reinforcing them with E6000 or Aleene's Ultimate.
+First carefully peel the post away from the earring, peel away the glue residue, and then reattach the post to the earring with E6000.

 How to make post earrings:

-You can also use the same technique to fix earrings shown in the video to actually MAKE earrings out of any object with a flat back, such as Lego toys, buttons, and beads.
+Use the same technique for fixing earrings to MAKE earrings out of any object with a flat back, such as Lego toys, buttons, and beads.
 I created the flower earrings above using resin beads shaped like flowers, flat back earring posts, and E6000.

-I really like these DIY faux gold stone earrings from Moms and Crafters … check out their 18 ideas for making DIY earrings!
+I really like these DIY faux gold stone earrings from Moms and Crafters: 18 ideas for making DIY earrings!

-One of the ways post earrings break easily is when traveling.
-That's how mine broke – when they were packed in my suitcase while I was traveling back from from a trade show.
+The post end of my earrings broke because I had not packed the earrings properly.
 Keep your post earrings organized with this DIY travel jewelry box!
 I made it from an old cell phone box and felt manufactured from recycled plastic!!

 If you like making jewelry, check out these jewelry making projects: